jupyterlab-contrib/jupyter-videochat/README.md

 #### Binder Client Example

-For example, to enable all third-party features and public rooms:
+For example, to enable all third-party features, public rooms, and open in the `main` area by default:

 - create an `overrides.json`